-After a successful year of group meetings organized by technology and focused on learning one another’s skills and interests, the CEMB has restructured for its second year.
+After our first year of group meetings organized by technologies and focused on learning one another’s skills and interests, the CEMB underwent a restructuring in its second year.
 This restructuring, agreed upon unanimously at the 2017 annual retreat, will enable us to harness these skills to address the most pressing questions in mechanobiology.
-The proposed questions and the new organizational structure associated with them are presented below.
+The following Working Groups (WGs) are organized around these questions.

 (1) Mechanisms and molecular components of viscoelastic sensing

 What aspects of adhesions, plasmodesmata connections, filopodial dynamics, and cytoskeletal dynamics contribute?

 (2) Mechanosensing across proteins, supramolecular structures, and organelles

 How do the Golgi apparatus, ER, vacuole, cytoskeleton, proteoglycan/arabinogalactan structures, and nuclear deformation contribute?

 WG 2: How do cells adapt to and change their mechanical environment?